kumar-kalyan/sccclone/README.md

 # sccclone
-This website is the colne of https://wbscc.wb.gov.in/ It is build fr practice purpose only
+This website is the colne of https://wbscc.wb.gov.in/ It is build for practice purpose only